subvisual/subvisual.com/src/posts/2015-12-02-sending-multiple-emails-with-actionmailer/index.md

 ---
+highlight: false
-path: /66-sending-multiple-emails-with-actionmailer/
+path: 66-sending-multiple-emails-with-actionmailer
-title: "Sending multiple emails with ActionMailer"
+title: Sending multiple emails with ActionMailer
+categories:
+  - engineering
 author: luis-zamith
 date: 2015-12-02
 cover: cover.jpg
-tags:
-  - development
 intro: >
   If you have ever built a Rails application, you probably have encountered ActionMailer for sending emails.
 But what if we wanted to send a notification to multiple users all at once?
+tags:
+  - development
 ---

 If you have ever built a Rails application, you probably have encountered